ifacesoft/ice/README.md

 * 'input' - Array of input params with their data providers.
 Also information of validators, defaults end other.
 * 'output' - Фdditional sources of output (params and their data providers as well as 'input' section)
 * 'ttl' - time stored in cache (now supported only 3600 :) )
-* 'accses' - Information to checks permissions to run action (support environment - one of 'production', 'test' or 'development' and request - one of 'cli' or 'ajax')
+* 'access' - Information to checks permissions to run action (support environment - one of 'production', 'test' or 'development' and request - one of 'cli' or 'ajax')

 Models
 ------